 It is good to confront people with their prejudices.
 You may be surprised by their reactions.
 There may be some real misconceptions and misunderstandings.

 Second, see if you can design work processes that oblige individuals to work across the cliques.
 It is often difficult to sustain prejudice when you get to know someone better and depend on them for delivery.
 Do this on an individual rather than clique basis to avoid the danger of gridlock.

 Third, when you appoint new members of staff, make a guess as to which clique they are likely to join and buddy them up with a member of the other clique for an induction period.

 Fourth, are you sure that performance is fine?
 It is difficult to believe it is as good as it could be.
 Identify better outcomes you think could be achieved with better co-operation and describe them to the team.
 Some of them will respond to the challenge, particularly if your improved outcomes relate directly to patient care.

 Give it a try.
 None of this may work.
 If it does not and performance really is fine you may just have to live with it.

 People do not have to like each other to work together, but it helps.

 Ken Jarrold is chief executive of County Durham and Tees Valley strategic health authority.
-If you have a query for Ken, e-mail in confidence to nick. edwards@emap. com.
-Your question could win you a copy of HSJ's Leadership at Every Level toolkit (normal price£95).
+E-mail your query in confidence to alexis. nolan@emap. com